moellh/dotfiles/README.md

 Copy the file from your system to the `repo_file` path.
 Then, add the `repo_file` and `system_file` paths to `files` in `sync.sh` as presented.

+## Roadmap

+- add more configs
+- add install-scripts or required-software-list